Healthy Food

 Raw nutty ginger energy balls

-Studies have shown that ginger can have anti-inflammatory properties as well as alleviating the symptoms of nausea, so keep a batch of these handy as a pick me up if you’re feeling under the weather.
+Studies show that ginger can have anti-inflammatory properties as well as alleviating the symptoms of nausea, so keep a batch of these handy as a pick me up if you’re feeling under the weather.

 Ok, ok, we know this is a breakfast recipe, but if you’re looking for a pick-me-up after a workout, then these protein-packed egg muffins are a great muscle-repairing snack to carry on the go.
 You can keep a batch in the fridge to dip into during the week or you can make them fresh if you have a spare quarter of an hour.